gammapy/gammapy/docs/install.rst

    $ git clone https://github.com/gammapy/gammapy.git
    $ cd gammapy

-Either way, you now can install, test or build the documentation:
+Now you install, run tests or build the documentation:

 .. code-block:: bash

    $ python setup.py install
    $ python setup.py test
-   $ python setup.py build_sphinx
+   $ python setup.py build_docs

 Also you have easy access to the Python scripts from the tutorials and examples: